vExcess/jig-lang/README.md

   - I've tried to write a complete specification, but I'm sure there are details and edge cases I haven't thought about which will result in weird bugs.
   - Jig is theoretically capable of being faster than JavaScript, but time will tell if Jig can beat the insane optimizations Google has put into V8.

+## Jig's Bootstrapper in Dart
+Jig is a self hosted language; that is the Jig compiler is written in Jig.
+However, to run the Jig compiler we need an implementation in an external language.
+I have chosen to write the bootstrapper implementation of Jig in Dart.
+The bootstrapper is designed to be as simple as possible.
+Any time there is a simplicity vs performance tradeoff, the bootstrapper chooses simplicity.
+The bootstrapper is a best effort implementation of Jig.
+Ideally it implements Jig perfectly, but as long as it implements Jig well enough to compile the Jig compiler it's good enough.
+How it works: The Dart interpreter interprets the bootstrapper code which interprets the Jig compiler which compiles the Jig compiler which is then able to be used to interpret or compile other Jig source code.

 ## Execution
 Jig source code is stored in a ".jig" file.
 The plan is for Jig to be interpreted, compiled to native code, or compiled to web assembly.